 - Your previous year’s tax return statements

-- Highlighter pens help you identify and track spending and income categories, making it easier for you to enter them into your retirement budget worksheet.
+- Highlighter pens help you identify and track spending and income categories, making it easier for you to enter them into your worksheet.

 How to Make a Retirement Budget

 The worksheets come in different forms and formats.
 Nonetheless, all retirement budget worksheets have one thing in common: estimating total retirement expenditure by working with estimates of spending in various, smaller budget categories.

 Regardless of the worksheet model that you decide to use, the following is a detailed guide on how to fill your budget worksheet:

 The first step of creating a retirement budget involves estimating how much retirement income you will need.
 In most cases, an estimate of about 70% to 80% is considered a reasonable budget in the worksheet, but this may vary depending on your annual spending.
 For example, if you are still working and your salary is approximately $100,000 per year, you can estimate your retirement income to be $70,000 to $80,000 annually as a starting point.
 You can further estimate what you will need monthly by dividing your annual income by 12 to determine your monthly budget.